JeffGuKang/react-native-kakao-login/README.md

 }
 ```

 Add your app key in `AndroidManifest.xml`.
+Do not need to add `KakaoWebViewActivity`.

 ```xml
 <application>